Coney Island Baby

-Coney Island Baby is the sixth solo studio album by American musician Lou Reed, released December 1975 in the US, and in January 1976 in the UK, by RCA Records.
+Coney Island Baby is the sixth solo studio album by American rock musician Lou Reed, released in December 1975 by RCA Records.

 Music and lyrics

 The album has been described by Anthony DeCurtis as "perhaps the most romantic album of Reed's career".
 Many of the album's songs were inspired by and dedicated to Reed's girlfriend and muse at the time, Rachel Humphreys.
 According to Aidan Levy, Coney Island Baby was "as much a love letter to Rachel as it was to the nostalgic Coney Island of the mind."